What type of manuscript do you edit?

 I need to follow a publisher's style guide

 No problem!
-I can copyedit and format your manuscript to your required style — for example, APA’s Publication manual (6th/7th ed.), Australia’s Style manual for writers, editors and printers, the UK’s Oxford guide to style, or your university’s or publisher’s specific requirements.
+I can copyedit and format your manuscript to your required style — for example, APA’s Publication Manual (6th/7th ed.), Australia’s Style Manual, the UK’s Oxford Guide to Style or your university’s or publisher’s specific requirements.

 My manuscript is for an overseas publication

 If you’re writing for an international audience, please let me know if Australian, British, US, Canadian or other English is required.

 How soon do I need to book your editing services?

 I can be fully booked four to eight weeks in advance, but this can extend up to three months in busy academic periods, so the sooner you contact me, the easier it will be for me to schedule your preferred dates and draw up a timeline for completion.

 I sometimes receive cancellations or postponements, so it might be possible to schedule at short notice.

 Shorter manuscripts, such as book chapters or journal papers, can usually be scheduled more easily than longer manuscripts like books and theses.